rchoudhary/blog/content/pointer-basics.md

 That ∅ is the [null sign](https://en.wikipedia.org/wiki/Null_sign).
 Quite fitting for our purposes.

-Activity time!
+...

-This code from earlier crashes because we dereference a null pointer:
+We need to come up with a way to avoid the bad consequences of null pointers.
+For example, this code from earlier crashes because we dereference a null pointer:

 ```cpp
 #include <iostream>